-The Board is comprised of selected “Friends of HIC” within the coalition and meets monthly.
-The Board makes policy, provides direction for the working teams, supervises the fiscal policies, and oversees activities in support of HIC purposes, objectives and mission.
+The Advisory Committee is comprised of selected “Friends of HIC” within the coalition and meets monthly.
+The Advisory Committee makes policy, provides direction for the working teams, and oversees activities in support of HIC purposes, objectives and mission.

-Please contact any Board member if you would like to present an immunization issue at a Board meeting.
+Please contact any Advisory Committee if you would like to present an immunization issue at a committee meeting.

 Janelle is a family nurse practitioner in various health settings.
 She is a part of the military Joint Vaccination Work Group and has worked at/with the Hawaii Department of Health.
 She is interested in promoting vaccinations for all ages.